pivotal/docs-tas-adapter/install.md

     The value of the `name` text box in the response is the subject name of the user, and matches the name configured in `admin.users`.

-    >**Note** The `kind` text box in the output must have the value `User`.
+    The `kind` text box in the output must have the value `User`.
 If it is some other value, such as `ServiceAccount`, log in to the Application Service Adapter with an account for a user in the Kubernetes cluster.

    To test Application Service Adapter, continue to [Getting Started](getting-started.md).